yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_node_mngr.md

 After regenerating certificates, you must reboot the Node Manager and API Gateway instances on the local machine.
 In this case, `managedomain` does not talk to an Admin Node Manager when regenerating certificates.
 The order of hosts selected for certificate regeneration does not matter.
 An Admin Node Manager does not need to be running when certificates are regenerated or submitted.

-{{< alert title="Tip" color="primary" >}}
-You can use `managedomain` in interactive mode (option `24` ) to regenerate a subset of certificates on the host.
+* You can use `managedomain` in interactive mode (option `24` ) to regenerate a subset of certificates on the host.
 If you regenerate the CA key and certificate, the Node Manager and all API Gateway certificates are automatically generated.
-{{< /alert >}}

 If you do not regenerate the CA key and certificate, you can choose whether to regenerate the Node Manager certificate, and which API Gateway certificates to regenerate.
-For more details, see [*Managedomain command reference* on page 1](managedomain_ref.htm).
+For more details, see [Managedomain command reference](/docs/apigtw_admin/managedomain_ref).

-**Reset passphrase for CA private key**:
+### Reset passphrase for CA private key

 If a system-generated CA private key is used, you can reset the passphrase on the command line as follows: